Skip to Content

 Don’t forget to throw in a swimsuit or 2 so you can cool off in the Summer heat at one of Disney World’s water parks.

-As for extras to take into the park with you, my top 3 recommendations are sunglasses, sunscreen, and a disposable rain poncho.
+As for extras to take into the park with you, my top 5 recommendations are sunglasses, sunscreen, a rechargeable portable fan, a reusable water bottle, and a disposable rain poncho.

-No one wants a sunburn to ruin their Disney vacation, nor do you want to get drenched in the rain, forcing you to waste time running back to your hotel room to change!
+No one wants a sunburn or dehydration to ruin their Disney vacation, nor do you want to get drenched in the rain or by sweat, forcing you to waste time running back to your hotel room to change!

 Aside from that, check out my post on what to pack for Disney World for more recommendations, plus get a free printable packing list to help you stay organized.